Winters & Yonker Personal Injury Lawyers 600 Bypass Dr Suite 224-D Clearwater, FL 33764 personal injury and car accident lawyer in Clearwater

 Research has suggested that car color can also affect your crash risk.
 But the two main studies into car color and crash risk conflict with each other and, as a result, have not proven any reason for the observed differences.

 Here, we discuss these studies and their implications.
-If you need assistance after a crash, contact our Tampa car accident attorneys at (727) 493-4418 for a free initial consultation.
+If you need assistance after a crash, contact a Tampa car accident lawyer at (727) 493-4418 for a free initial consultation.

 How Winters & Yonker Personal Injury Lawyers Can Help After a Car Accident in Tampa, FL